sled dog equipment

 If you are hiking without a harness and want a simple, more traditional Canicross belt model, see the belt models we recommend for skijoring below.

 In Canicross, it is very essential to have leg loops in the Canicross belt, which keep the belt low enough on the hips.
 In practice, you can canicross with all models of leg-running Canicross belts, but many runners (and especially those who move with strong dogs) prefer Canicross belts, where the traction comes from lower at the height of the buttocks.
-The lower-than-normal drawcord attachment point makes running easier compared to the traditional attachment point at the height of the hips.
+The lower-than-normal bungee line attachment point makes running easier compared to the traditional attachment point at the height of the hips.
 In jobs with a lower pull point, even a strong pull cannot easily flex the lower/middle back.
 Thanks to the movable bungee line attachment, the belt does not roll over the runner during turns or even if the dog pulls to the side.

 Non-stop dogwear Canix Belt behind